 4. Diversify According to Demand

-While it’s usually a bad idea to take on a job outside the capabilities of your shop, new projects that seem within reach and will provide a cost-efficient result can be a helpful way to diversify your operations.
+While it’s sometimes a bad idea to take on a job outside the capabilities of your shop when you're just starting out, new projects that seem within reach and will provide a cost-efficient result can be a helpful way to diversify your operations.
 If, for example, a lathing shop has the training and funds to undertake a profitable milling or plastic fabrication contract, then the resulting diversity can help provide sustainable growth even during periods when one sector of the market is on a downswing.